 Are you a good listener with a knack for non-judgmental listening?
 Want to volunteer but you don’t want to jump into the deep end of the pool?

 Sanctuary is a safe space where the citizens of Firefly can seek an outlet or assistance with emotional trauma.
 This could include issues at Firefly, home, work, assaults, relationships, and the like.
 It’s different from sharing with your campmates, because let’s face it, there are some things you can’t even share with them.
-It’s there to provide non-judgmental support and available assistance, including to support Medical and Rangers, if necessary.
-Medical or counseling experience is useful but not mandatory.
+It’s there to provide non-judgmental support and available assistance, including to support First Aid and Rangers, if necessary.
+Crisis response or counseling experience is useful but not mandatory.

 Learn more and sign up to help on the Sanctuary page.